Clouther/Stock-Market-Application/Readme.md

 # Using Machine Learning to predict on S&P500
-The objectives of the project is to have an end-to-end solution to predict tomorrow movement of stocks in the S&P500 stock.
+The objective of the project is to have an end-to-end solution to predict tomorrow movement of stocks in the S&P500 stock.

 ![Alt text](./static/img/Website.jpg?raw=true "Title")